kaushikacharya/course_programming_assignment/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_7.md

   - The decoder block repeats N=6 times.
   - The final output is transformed through a final linear layer.
+  - Output probabilities:
-  - The output probabilities are calculated with the standard softmax function.
+    - Calculated with the standard softmax function.
-    - These probabilities predict the next token in the output sequence.
+    - Predict the next token in the output sequence.
   - [Figure 1 in Amirhossein Kazemnejad's blog](https://kazemnejad.com/blog/transformer_architecture_positional_encoding/) shows the transformer architecture.
   - [Samuel Kierszbaum](https://medium.com/analytics-vidhya/masking-in-transformers-self-attention-mechanism-bad3c9ec235c) explains the need for masking in decoder.